 X-rays help healthcare workers identify injuries and medical conditions, but they also carry a radiation risk.

 WebMD claims they make up around 35% of all radiation exposure in the average American, an increase from around 11% in the early 1980s.
 Given their proximity to X-rays, healthcare workers are at a much greater risk of radiation exposure than the general population.
 Radiation can increase the risk of developing cataracts, skin burns, and cancer.

 Nurses should minimize time spent working in radiation zones and keep their distance from the source of radiation.
 Protective clothing including lead aprons, thyroid shields, and lead gloves can also shield the body from radiation.
 Make sure your workplace has radiation standards in place with regular training and reviewing.

-Nurses have a physically demanding job lifting and moving patients that can’t support themselves; however, proper training to minimize stresses and strains can help prevent many workplace injuries.
-While this training is mandatory for most healthcare staff, it helps to brush up on your technique by reviewing materials at your local library or at your job site.
+Nurses have a physically demanding job lifting and moving patients who can’t support themselves.
+However, proper training to minimize stresses and strains can help prevent many workplace injuries.
+While this training is mandatory for most healthcare staff, it helps to brush up on your technique by reviewing materials at your local library or job site.

 While these hazards make healthcare a dangerous sector, the risks can be minimized.
 Practicing these steps can make healthcare workers feel more confident and comfortable in their high-risk environment and enjoy the rewards of their vital labor.